Achari Chole

 Heat 4 tablespoon mustard oil in a pan over medium-high heat.

-When the oil is hot, add 2 cups of chopped onions and cook till the onions are pink in color (5-6 minutes), stirring frequently.
+When the oil is hot, add 2 cups of chopped onions and cook till the onions are pink (5-6 minutes), stirring frequently.

-Add 2 teaspoon ginger-garlic paste and cook until the onions are golden brown in color (5-6 minutes).
+Add 2 teaspoon ginger-garlic paste and cook until the onions are golden brown (5-6 minutes).

 Add 1 cup chopped tomatoes and cook for a minute.